How to Overcome Symptoms of Childhood Trauma in 2026

 • Persistent fear and feelings of being unsafe

-The lasting effects of unprocessed trauma can cause some distress well into adulthood.
+The lasting effects of unprocessed trauma can cause different types of distress well into adulthood.
 Looking at these thoughts and feelings, you can see how they affect how you see yourself and other areas like relationships, career, and achieving your goals.

 How childhood trauma causes self-sabotage